mohitsoniv/docker-learning/README.md

 docker run -p 8080:80 -d --name web --mount type=bind,source=/home/ubuntu/data,destination=/var/log/nginx,readonly nginx

 ```
-## Create a container with a volume using tmpfs
+## tmpfs Mount
-The tmpfs mount option in Docker allows you to create a temporary, in-memory filesystem within a container.
-When you mount a tmpfs filesystem at a specific directory (e.g., /app) in a Docker container, any files or directories created within that directory will exist only in memory and will not be persisted to disk.
+The tmpfs mount option in Docker allows you to create a temporary, in-memory storage within a container.
+When you mount a tmpfs filesystem at a specific directory (e.g., /app) in a Docker container, any files or directories created within that directory will exist only in memory and will not be persisted to disk for permanent storage.

 ```
-docker run -d --name web --mount type=tmpfs,destination=/app nginx
+sudo docker run -d --name web --mount type=tmpfs,destination=/app nginx

-# There is no source in tmpfs mount type
+# Note: There is no source in tmpfs mount type

 docker inspect web --format '{{ json .Mounts }}'
 ```